smartsupp/smartsupp.github.io/_docs/examples/export-to-3rd-party-system.md

 ---
 title: "Export to 3rd party system"
 subtitle: "Send a copy of all chat conversations to your server."
+description: "You can easily export Smartsupp communication to a 3rd party system of your choice."
 ---

-You can easily export Smartsupp communication to a 3rd party system of your choice.

 ## How it works